Skip to content

 Agile Users#

-If you are an agile user, then agile prices are available from 11pm to 11pm UK time and published at 16:00 UK time.
-Therefore, you cannot specify a timeframe that starts before 16:00 and ends after 23:00 because the target rate(s) will not be able to be calculated until part way through the specified timeframe as this is when the full set will become available.
-We recommend you set your timeframes to 16:00/16:00 or 23:00/23:00 if you're wanting to target a full 24 hours, but other valid times might include
+Therefore, you cannot specify a timeframe that starts before 16:00 and ends after 23:00 because the target rate(s) will not be able to be calculated until part way through the specified timeframe as this is when the full set of rate information will become available.
+This is best illustrated with the following example, where lets say you wanted a target rate sensor to look at between 00:00 and 00:00 the next day (24 hours).
+Your initial available data would potentially look like the following

 from/start to/end Notes